quickfeed/quickfeed/doc/dev.md

 export GITHUB_ACCESS_TOKEN=<your-personal-access-token>
 ```

-Some tests may also require access to a specific test course organization, e.g., `qf101`.
+Some other tests may also require access to a specific test course organization; for these tests use `QF_TEST_ORG`:
-If you do not have access to `qf101`, you can create your own test course organization and set the `QF_TEST_ORG` environment variable:

 ```sh
 export QF_TEST_ORG=<your-test-course-organization>
 ```

-To run such tests use:
+Here are some examples of such tests:

 ```sh
 cd assignments